Yunyfi-Keith/ui-spike/notes.md

    * parent push props - would need to use svelte so the props get set correctly.
 2) mutiple nodes subscribe - granularity likely at the web component level
    * nodes select their own piece of state
    * it would use the same connector binding as options 1, just at many more levels.

+# Drag and drop

+TODO